miriukaLab/celldeath/README.md

 You have to provide your labels, which must be included in the filename of each image.
 Default values are *control* and *celldeath*.

 Default values will lead to a high accuracy in your set of images for prediction.
 Once training is finished, you will find a .txt file under the folder *reports* that includes all training parameters, results on the validation image set, and accuracy on the test set.
+You will also get a confusion matrix with absolute numbers for prediction.

 ## Subcommands